Patient Action Council

 This online search tool that helps users to identify programs that help insured patients in their situation.
 Generating a list of assistive programs is as quick as 1 ‐ 2 ‐ 3 ‐ 4 by answering only four simple questions and selecting if you are uninsured or insured.
 By offering over 35 assistance categories to choose from, patients and their advocates can quickly narrow resources to those that offer the exact help they need ‐‐ including options like screening services, insurance policy options, financial assistance for housing, utilities, and transportation, clinical trial or medication assistance.
 Users may search as often as they need, as well as email themselves a copy of the results for future reference.

-In early 2019, the addition of a completely new feature infused educational text and expert guidance into user’s search for programs to provide users with strategies to incorporate long-term solutions to their situation.
+The addition of a completely new feature infused educational text and expert guidance into user’s search for programs to provide users with strategies to incorporate long-term solutions to their situation.

 During the summer of 2013, news of the open enrollment period for the health insurance marketplaces began to reach consumers across America as organizations and media outlets worked to inform the public.
 With increased awareness, the PAC supported marketplace tools provided critically needed information and clarification for those planning to research their insurance options.
 With a timely publication early in the summer, the Health Reform and You: A User’s Guide to Health Insurance Marketplaces became an important resource for providers, patient advocacy groups, non-profits and patients.